 2. No Airflow at All

 If you don’t feel any airflow coming out of the vents, it may mean that a problem with the blower motor has developed to the point where the component is entirely inoperable.
 In this case, you’ll have to replace it with a new motor.
-However, the absence of airflow can also be caused by other factors, such as a bad relay or battery, fan control problem, and a faulty thermostat.
+However, the absence of airflow can also be caused by other factors.
+For example, a bad relay or battery, fan control problem, and a faulty thermostat.
 The best way to determine the cause of the problem is to hire a qualified technician to inspect your system.